DominikWidomski/football-poll/README.md

     - Now that I have a MongoDB working locally, I have a feeling like Netlify functions deployment is broken altogether?
 Not sure what I could have broken to break it completely.
 Like WTF!!!
       - Nope.
 False alarm.
 Seems I had wrong leftover config :sweat_smile:
     - OK.
 Doesn't just fail.
 Saves to remote MongoDB but slack connection times out.
 Also Netlify task times out (possibly client doesn't close and process doesn't exit in time).
 Maybe if I just close the client right away it could work.
 Perhaps it's worth starting considering using the Slack API rather than just the response.
+    - Seems that it's working but having issues with things in memory?
+Need to cleanup the monboDB client connection etc, not sure if it restarts fully new or whatever and has issues with connecting to it.
+Can't process.exit before response...
 - Environment:
   - [ ] Would like to setup NODE_ENV correctly or maybe have some additional variable to specify not production branch or dev or whatever, `local` vs `hosted`
     - `master` can have proper production config